mariolugo/routes/README.md

 ### React-bootstrap

-I used React-bootstrap to use components instead of classes (Bulma).
+I used `react-bootstrap` to use components instead of classes (Bulma).

 ### husky